GABAA receptor positive allosteric modulator: Insomnia

 Barbiturates were introduced as hypnotics for patients with schizophrenia.
 It induced a state of deep and prolonged sleep.
 But this was not used for long because of adverse side effects.

 Anticonvulsant

 Phenobarbital was the first truly effective drug against epilepsy.
 It was discovered by accident when given to epileptic patients to help them sleep.
 The positive side effects were anticonvulsant properties that reduced seizure number and intensity.

 Sedation

 Pentobarbital is used as a hypnotic when analgesia is not required.
-It´s often used in CT imaging when sedation is needed.
+It is often used in CT imaging when sedation is needed.
 It is efficient, safe and the recovery time is short.
 In 2013 the barbiturates phenobarbital and butabarbital are still used as sedatives in certain cases as well as to antagonize the effects of drugs as ephedrine and theophylline.
 Phenobarbital is used in cases of drug withdrawal syndromes.
 It is used as normal and emergency treatment in some cases of epilepsy.

-Fig 4.
 GABAergic synapse.
 The synaptic anchoring protein Gephyrin is indirectly linked to the GABAA receptors.